Tragic Collision on Lucknow-Agra Expressway Claims Three Lives | Business

 Tragic Collision on Lucknow-Agra Expressway Claims Three Lives

-A tragic bus accident on the Lucknow-Agra Expressway in Uttar Pradesh resulted in the deaths of three people, including two children, after the vehicle collided with a canter truck.
-The incident left eight others critically injured, and authorities are addressing the traffic disruption caused by the crash.
+A severe accident on the Lucknow-Agra Expressway resulted in the deaths of three individuals, with two others injured.
+The car, originating from Farrukhabad, collided with a trailer truck due to loss of control.
+The incident happened in the Kakori police station area during the early hours.

 - Country: